 In the Forbidden Forest, when Harry's friends sing the cheerful Hogwarts school song in the background while an ominous score plays and Harry discovers the body of Barty Crouch, Sr. The scene is recalled later after Harry returns from the Little Hangleton graveyard and the scene of Voldemort's return clutching Cedric's dead body to the sound of a cheering Hogwarts crowd and the band playing the bouncy, brassy, fully-orchestrated version of the song.

-A third, thanks to the 6th movie.
-Dumbledore has just died, and they play cheerful, almost carnival music over the credits.
+In the sixth movie, Dumbledore has just died, and they play cheerful, almost carnival music over the credits.